Elevenlabs AudioNative Player

 What is Consumer Insight?

 One of the most important issues in learning about consumer insight is not to limit yourself to the first and often very superficial answers.
 Instead, one should strive to learn the real reasons for the purchase.
-This involves understanding why the customer chooses a particular brand, how he or she sees and perceives it, what motivations and buying habits he or she has that determine his or her actions.
+This involves understanding why the customer chooses a particular brand, how he or she sees and perceives it, and what motivations and buying habits he or she has that determine his or her actions.

 Discovering consumer insight is crucial to most marketing, advertising, promotional or branding activities.
 Also, the effectiveness of a given campaign will be high if it is based on accurately determined insights.